aegenet/ya-node-externals/README.md

 > Yet Another Node Externals
 >
-> This library is useful to get the list of all dependencies in your ./node_modules folder.
+> This library is useful to get the complete list of your dependencies.

 ## With Rollup